 Bara Brith is a lovely Welsh snacking cake.
 It is quick to prepare but very hearty.
-Bara Brith means speckled bread in Welsh.
-It is a delicately sweet loaf that is loaded with dried fruits that soak in strong tea overnight.
-I have added a bit of rum to the tea to smooth out those black tea tannin flavours.
-The rum is optional, but it really brings together the tea and dried fruit flavours very well.
+The name Bara Brith means speckled bread in Welsh.
+It is a delicately sweet loaf loaded with dried fruits that have been soaked overnight in strong tea.
+In my recipes, I have added a bit of rum to the black tea to smooth out the bitter black tea tannin flavours.
+The rum is optional, so you don’t have to add it in, but I find that it really brings together the tea and dried fruit flavours very well.
 But, by all means, leave out the rum, if you must.
 It is completely optional.

-I have added in loads of extra flavour components to really make the flavours of this Apricot Cherry Oat Bara Brith pop!
+I have added in loads of extra flavour components to really make the flavours of this tea loaf pop!
 There is maple syrup, marmalade, cinnamon, nutmeg, ginger as well as demerara brown sugar and dried fruit.
 The aromas coming from the oven are to die for!

 Bara Brith has been made in Wales for over one hundred years and was traditionally eaten on St. David’s Day or Christmas day, thickly sliced and slathered in butter.
-It has fallen from popularity in the last ten years and therefore some major supermarkets have removed it from their shelves.
+It is not as popular as it used to be, so can be difficult to find in the larger grocery stores.
 Traditional Bara Brith is made with currants.
 In this recipe I have used a combination of dried apricots and dried cherries which go really well together.
 And the oats add a lovely texture to this baked treat.

 This Apricot Cherry Oat Bara Brith makes a lovely addition to packed lunches.
 It is also excellent with morning coffee or your afternoon tea.
 Not bad with your favourite program or movie after dinner either.

 Next time you are in the mood to bake a sweet treat for your family, try this Apricot Cherry Oat Bara Brith.
 It’s really hits the spot.